somasis/musl-wiki/README.md

 correct and reasonably good quality.

-When making edits for submission, you may want to run `make lint` in order to ensure that your newly-added documentation or edits are adherant to the markdown style.
+When making edits for submission, you may want to run `make lint` in order to ensure that your newly-added documentation or edits are adherent to the markdown style.
 However, it's not really necessary to test locally; Travis CI tests all pull-requests and runs lint on them, and fails if the new commits introduce warnings.